haberkern-lab/ethoVR/getting-started.md

 **Fictrac interface**
 * Navigate to the Packages → Janelia FicTrac Collision Handling Support → Runtime → FicTrac Subject and attach it to the “Fly” object.
 This will add a new panel to the inspector.
 * Make sure the settings are correct, in particular the socket port, the server address and the ball radius. *I use the following settings:*
-  - Server address: 127.0.0.1 (default server for fictrac, should not need to be changed)
+`  - Server address: 127.0.0.1 (default server for fictrac, should not need to be changed)
   - Port: 2000 (needs to be free and match with fictrac config file)
   - Ball radius:0.47 cm (unity units, so for 10 cm units 0.047)  0.044 for RZ
   - Smoothing count: 1
-  - Enable log Fictrac message
+  - Enable log Fictrac message`
 * Optional (used to move around in the virtual world with buttons): Fly -> add component scripts -> janelia-> example kinematic subject

 **Communication with the NiDaq board**